roma-glushko/tango/readme.md

 Tango is a dependency-free command-line tool for analyzing access logs 💃

 Currently, work on this project is in progress.
-No stable or workable release yet.
+However, one release is ready to use 🎉

 ## Installation